spdx/spdx-spec/chapters/appendix-IX-file-tags.md

 ## Format

-An SPDX file tag consists of a single line, generally as part of a comment, in the following format:
+An SPDX file tag consists of a single line, generally as part of a comment near the top of the file, in the following format:

     SPDX-tagname: <value>